zdebeer99/goexpression/Technical.md

 # golang Review

 As one of the reasons I am coding the project is to test the language go, I decided that it is fair to add my five cents of opinion about golang here.

+#Change Log
+2015-02-05 Added Brackets '()' parsing support, brackets eval not included yet.
+2015-02-04 Changed the LinkedList in TreeNode to an Array.
+(Not having generics makes the Linked List very confusing to use as you need to continues convert types.)
+2015-02-03 Changed the Tree Structure from a OO to a more golike (urg) tree structure